Manual data work is the bane of my existence, but I’m afraid to leave and find the same thing somewhere else.

 GTM inefficiency is partly a structural design problem.

 Think about the architecture of every SaaS team.
-On one side you have Product.
-On the other side, you have GTM.
+You’ve got Product on one side and GTM on the other.
 Within GTM, you’ve got sales, marketing and CS.

-Do you know any SaaS teams who serve accurate customer data to each of these teams, within the tools they use every day?
+Do you know any SaaS teams who serve accurate customer data to each of these teams, with the tools they use every day?

 It’s rare at best.
 At worst, the problem is so ubiquitous as to be laughable.